 - Promoted Fanboy:

 - In Total War: Warhammer II's expansion "The Warden and the Paunch", Cavill was slipped in as "Cavill, Loremaster of Hoeth" and on top of this, one of his abilities is White Wolf.
+He had previously declared the games one of his favorite (with the Total War series being one of his favorite franchises in general), and has admitted to being a huge High Elf fan.

 - Tall, Dark, and Handsome: One of the ultimate examples in Hollywood today, considering that he's 6'1 with dark hair and is strikingly good-looking, and it shows in his roles.